-The Greenhouse Gas Emissions Trading Scheme (Amendment) (EU Exit) Regulations 2019 will amend the Greenhouse Gas Emissions Trading Scheme Regulations 2012 on the date the UK leaves the EU (exit day).
+The REACH etc. (Amendment etc.) (EU Exit) Regulations 2019 will amend the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation (EC) No 1907/2006 on the date the UK leaves the EU (exit day).

 What will be updated?